-Design Team Member Kristin Batsel made a Spooky Halloween Banner (see the wide photo below).
-More info in the blog and/or see
+Design Team Member Rhonda Secrist Thomas made Positively Do Not Open (see the wide photo below).
+More info in the blog and/or see the supply list.